The origins of football in Australia

 The competition then expanded to nine teams in 2015, with Melbourne City, going on to win every regular season game on their way to the Premiership and Championship in their inaugural season.

-As of 2021 the competition remains with nine teams, having officially become independent of Football Australia at the end of 2020, operating under the new entity called the 'Australian Professional Leagues'.
+Moving into 2021 the competition remained with nine teams, having officially become independent of Football Australia at the end of 2020, operating under the new entity called the 'Australian Professional Leagues'.

-Melbourne City are the newest but most successful team in W-League history, winning two Premierships and four Championships.
+Melbourne City are the most successful team in A-League Women history, winning two Premierships and four Championships.

 The creation of the FFA Cup